tvdboom/ATOM/docs_sources/user_guide/training.md

 parameters they get from their respective packages.
 To select different ones, use `est_params`.
-There are two ways to add custom parameters to the models: adding them directly to the dictionary as key-value pairs or through various dictionaries with the model names as keys.
+There are two ways to add custom parameters to the models: adding them directly to the dictionary as key-value pairs or through dictionaries.

-Adding the parameters directly to `est_params` will share them across all models in the pipeline.
+Adding the parameters directly to `est_params` (or using a dict with the key 'all') will share them across all models in the pipeline.
 In this example, both the XGBoost and the LightGBM model will use n_estimators=200.
 Make sure all the models do have the specified parameters or an exception will be raised!

 ```python
 atom.run(models=["XGB", "LGB"], est_params={"n_estimators": 200})